 Example 4: Paganas v.
 Total Maintenance Solution LLC

 In this case, a building manager for St. John’s University sued their employer, Total Management Solutions, for employee misclassification resulting in unpaid overtime.
 The employee attended management meetings, supervised 5-16 employees, and performed duties that included ensuring building cleanliness and setting up rooms for meetings.
 His annual salary was $80,000.

 The employee also performed work at off-campus dorms and athletic venues.
 The employee stated that he performed non-managerial duties 90% of the time and that under FLSA regulations, he was entitled to overtime pay.

 This case was originally dismissed concluding that the employee qualified for both the administrative and executive exemptions because the employee’s primary duties were managerial, and he had the authority to recommend hiring, promoting, or firing direct reports making him an exempt employee.

 This case made it to the appeals court where the court determined that the employee did qualify for overtime pay because Total Management Solutions could not prove the employee’s management activities.
 In addition, the employee never recommended hiring, firing, or promoting other employees, and disputed ever having such authority.

 Total Management Solutions could only come up with one example of when the employee recommended disciplinary action, but did not actually perform the discipline.

 Employer Takeaway: Just because an employee has the word “manager” in their title or has direct reports does not necessarily make that employee exempt.
 Look at the employee’s overall job functions and the authority that the employee possesses before classifying as exempt.

-Join us and CEO of HR on Demand, Jorge Rivero, for a webinar that will dive into everything employers need to know to avoid getting sued for employee misclassification.
+Watch our webinar recording with CEO of HR on Demand, Jorge Rivero, to learn more about how employers can avoid getting sued for employee misclassification.